Summer 2026 GP newsletter

 Two support sessions are offered to nominated supporters of service users taking part in the Depression Recovery Programme and the Bipolar Recovery Programme to encourage those in recovery to develop a support network around them.
 The seminar runs over two half-days per year.
 The next seminars will take place on 15 and 22 September (Bipolar Support Seminar) and 13 and 20 September (Depression Support Seminar).

-St Patrick’s Mental Health Services is accepting direct referrals from GPs for its specialist mental health assessment clinic for women aged 45 to 65.
+We are accepting direct referrals from GPs for our specialist mental health assessment clinic for women aged 45 to 65.
 Led by a Consultant Psychiatrist and Clinical Nurse Manager, the Midlife Women’s Mental Health Assessment Clinic at SPMHS is designed to support positive mental health and healthy ageing in midlife women, recognising the challenges and demands facing women in this cohort and the associated mental health impacts.
 The assessment informs recommendations for tailored treatment options and supports, with the goal of offering a treatment plan that can promote resilience, optimise mental health and support wellbeing through midlife and beyond.

-Another three webinars are scheduled to take place over the Autumn months as part of the 2026 GP Webinar Series:
+Another three webinars are due to take place over the Autumn months as part of our 2026 GP Webinar Series.

-Keep an eye on stpatricks.ie/events for more information and to register for these free, ICGP CE accredited webinars.
+Keep an eye here for more information and to register for these free webinars accredited by the Irish College of General Practitioners.

 Continue to…